Metroidvania: Analysis

 The popularity of the Metroidvania genre is stated to be tied to the ease with which platformer games can be learned, while giving the player a character that they can grow over the course of the game.
 Many developers of independent Metroidvania titles cited the exploration as a core element of the genre that draws in players, working off the natural human instincts to explore, and giving the players the sense of discovery and self-control during the game.
-Donald Mustard of Chair Entertainment, the creators of Shadow Complex, stated that a good Metroidvania helps the player come to epiphanies that enables them to progress in the game, describing an example of a ledge that is initially too high to reach, and as the player acquires abilities, will discover how they can reach that ledge on their own.
+Donald Mustard of Chair Entertainment, the creators of Shadow Complex, said that a good Metroidvania helps the player come to epiphanies that enables them to progress in the game, describing an example of a ledge that is initially too high to reach, and as the player acquires abilities, will discover how they can reach that ledge on their own.

 From a developer's standpoint, the Metroidvania genre also provides benefits.
 The genre encourages tight connection between level design and game story, and can give developers opportunities to create an immersive world for the player.
 Level design of such games can also be challenging as to make sure the challenge to the players of the game is fair and enjoyable, and achieving this goal can be seen as a sign of a success for a developer.
 Thomas Mahler of Moon Studios, who developed Ori and the Blind Forest, said that it was important to design a cohesive world with memorable settings for a Metroidvania, since "players remembering the levels is part of the core design".
 Large-scale development in this genre requires one change in the player's abilities to be tested more rigorously throughout all of the levels.
-Ori and the Will of the Wisps executive producer Daniel Smith said, "I don't think people generally consider how difficult it is to make a Metroidvania game.
-Everything is so interconnected that if you change one aspect of the game, it's just inevitable that it's going to influence the rest."
+Ori and the Will of the Wisps executive producer Daniel Smith said: "I don't think people generally consider how difficult it is to make a Metroidvania game.
+Everything is so interconnected that if you change one aspect of the game, it's just inevitable that it's going to influence the rest".

+Alternative terminology

+There is some opposition to the use of the term Metroidvania, as it is derived from specific games rather than being a more direct description of gameplay.
+Comic Book Resources compared the use of Metroidvania to "Doom clone" in the 1990s, a term which was eventually replaced by "first person shooter" as the medium developed.
+Game Developer has also suggested that the term is too broad, as it encompasses a wide range of 2D and 3D games, and instead proposed "unlocking world", in a vein similar to "open world".
+CBR has also proposed "platform-adventure".
+An equivalent Japanese term is 探索型アクション or "search-action", which is used alongside the romanised メトロイドヴァニア (Metroidvania).